psilons/system-setup-notes/7_contents/content_management.md

 	- Company related docs should be kept inside the company.

 - Web bookmarks:
-	- Public URLs can be shared, use raindrop.io or the like.
+	- Public URLs can be shared, use **raindrop.io** or the like.
-	- company restricted URLs should be in Wiki or OneNote with git or cloud backup.
+	- Restricted URLs should be in Wiki or OneNote with git or cloud backup.

 - Notes:
 	- Public notes should initiate in OneNote and move to Git.
 	- Restricted notes should be in OneNote with git or cloud back, or Wiki pages.

 - Code/Artifacts:
-	- Git(public, company restricted, or private)
+	- Git(public, restricted, or private)

 ## Sharing Across Devices
 To share